 Here are a few great places to post testimonials:

-- Emails.
-If you have a solid email list, there’s no doubt you’re using it to the fullest.
-Adding a testimonial to your regular emails and newsletters is a way to get those positive vibes buzzing with customers at any stage of the buying journey.
-Chances are, many of them are experiencing the same challenges, and the message will resonate.
-To maximize the impact, associate the testimonial with the specific product it’s talking about.
-If you can, include a photo of the customer to humanize the message.
+You’ve done the hard work of building a solid email list.
+Adding a testimonial to promotional emails and regular newsletters is a great way to generate some positive buzz for clients at any stage of the buying journey.
+Statistically speaking, many of your readers will be experiencing the same challenges, giving your testimonial a more powerful resonance.
+For maximum impact, associate the testimonial with a specific product or service and include a photo of the customer to humanize the message.

-- On Your Website.
-When a potential customer is researching their options, your website is ground zero for their research.
-Show them how your brand makes people’s lives better, how it makes them feel.
+When a potential customer is performing their due diligence and researching options, your company website is ground zero.
+Demonstrate how your brand solves problems and improves people’s lives.
 Make it visually appealing and easy to read, and be sure to include images.
 For example, a photo of your customer in front of their new home, or whatever seems appropriate.
 Get creative!